-If you need to ship heavy equipment and you’re exploring your options for cost-effective transportation, you may be considering using rail shipping rather than using a flatbed truck.
-But is shipping heavy equipment by rail a good idea?
+If you need to ship heavy equipment and are exploring options for cost-effective transportation, you may be considering using rail shipping rather than a flatbed truck.
+But is sending heavy equipment by rail a good idea?
 What can you expect if you choose this shipment method?
-In this guide from A-1 Auto Transport, we’ll discuss everything you need to know, and help you decide if shipping heavy equipment by rail is a good choice for you.
+In this guide from A-1 AT, we’ll discuss everything you need to know, and help you decide if dispatching heavy equipment by railing is a good choice for you.

 Heavy Equipment Pricing & Time To Ship Examples